Yelodress/PowerShell-Audit-Tool/README.md

 ### Miscellaneous
   - Removed some useless function calls
   - Various optimization
-  - Maked the script more human readable than before
-  - The progress bar is still in comment.
-You can already use it.
+  - Removed useless calls for the Message Box
+  - $specificSoftware is now called one time
+  - Improved the way $applist locate installed programs by adding a third path
+  - Removed the Office version (you have a perfectly working $specificSoftware for this)
+  - Reworked the way out files are named

 ## PowerAudit roadmap:

-### New features roadmap:
-- Getting the disks health status
-- Getting external network cards informations
-- Getting the computer intitial install date
 - The ability to choose the folder's name (maybe in a textbox)
 - A parallel script (not in PowerShell) if you're running it under Win 8.1
 - ...

 ### Features improvement roadmap:
-- Finding a new way to get the Office suite version (working with the software name for now)
 - ...

 I'm open to all suggestions :)